Do NSAIDS Provide Long-Term Pain Relief for Arthritis?

 “Clinical effects from pharmacological interventions in OAK are small and limited to the first 2-3 weeks after start of treatment.
 The pain-relieving effects over placebo in OAK are smaller than the patient-reported thresholds for relevant improvement.”(Bjordal JM, et.
 2007)

-- Bjordal JM, Klovning A, Ljunggren AE, Slørdal L. Short-term efficacy of pharmacotherapeutic interventions in osteoarthritic knee pain: A meta-analysis of randomised placebo-controlled trials.
+- Bjordal JM, Klovning A, Ljunggren AE, Slørdal L. Short-term efficacy of pharmacotherapeutic interventions in osteoarthritic knee pain: A meta-analysis of randomized placebo-controlled trials.
 Eur J Pain.
 2007 Feb;11(2):125-38.
 Epub 2006 May 8.

 literature review.
 J Rheumatol.
 2010 Jun;37(6):1236-43.
 Epub 2010 Apr 1.
 Review.
 PubMed PMID: 20360183; PubMed Central PMCID: PMC2880214.